 c.
 Clothed with white robes: These robes remind us not only of the covering righteousness of Jesus, but also of priestly service.
 "They are arrayed for holy service, and arrayed at once, for they wear white robes fitted for their priestly service."
 (Spurgeon)

 d.
-The palm branches remind us of Jesus’ triumphal entry into Jerusalem (John 12:12-16), where Jesus was also praised as Savior and King.
-The word Hosanna means “save now!”
+Palm branches: These remind us of Jesus' triumphal entry into Jerusalem (John 12:12-16), where Jesus was also praised as Savior and King.
+The word Hosanna means "save now!"

 i.
 Palm branches were emblems of victory.
 It shows this great multitude celebrates a great victory.
 "The palm, the ensign of triumph, indicates most certainly a conflict and conquest.
 As on earth palm would not be given if not won, we may conclude that the Lord would not have distributed the prize unless there had been a preceding warfare and victory . . .
 From the very fact that the glorified carry palms, we may infer that they did not come from beds of sloth, or gardens of pleasure, or palaces of peace, but that they endured hardness, and were men trained for war."
 (Spurgeon)